godotengine/awesome-godot/README.md

 - [Talo](https://github.com/TaloDev/godot) - A self-hostable game backend for managing players, leaderboards, stats, saving/loading data and more.
 - [TerraBrush](https://github.com/spimort/TerraBrush) - Minimal Terrain heightmap editor that features sculpting, painting textures, LOD, and MultiZones.
 - [Virtual Joystick](https://github.com/MarcoFazioRandom/Virtual-Joystick-Godot) - A virtual joystick for touchscreens.
 Simple to use and with useful options. *(Godot 3 and 4)*
+- [Your Buil](https://codeberg.org/svetogam/yourbuil) - A plugin that makes it as easy as possible to use build data like git commit hashes in your build.

 #### Godot 3